nervosnetwork/ckb/script/testdata/README.md

   - Create a directory named `deps`.

   - Clone https://github.com/XuJiandong/ckb-c-stdlib.git with branch `syscall-spawn` into `deps`.
+FIXME with the correct address!

 - Build all scripts with `docker`.